Does US 'Plan B' on Iran risk war?

 Business decides

-The US strategy - if you want to call it that - rests upon marshalling a new punitive sanctions regime against Tehran and a cohort of regional allies to contain its growing influence.
+The US strategy rests upon marshalling a new punitive sanctions regime against Tehran and a cohort of regional allies to contain its growing influence.

 Of course, for sanctions to work they must be comprehensive and supported by as many countries as possible.